PhantomOz/public-goods-liquidity-engine/README.md

 **Key Features:**
 - Full ERC-4626 compliance for maximum composability
+- Integrated with YieldAggregator for multi-protocol yield generation
 - All yield minted as shares and transferred to allocation address
 - Configurable keeper for automated harvest operations
 - Emergency pause functionality for security